jocelynmutso/documentation-test/src/markdown/000_basic_operations/003_adding_items.md

 ## Creating a new item OUTSIDE of a group: Use the hamburger icon + 'Insert New'

-Creating a new item with the hamburger icon + 'Insert New' from **within a group** will create a new item **below and outside** of the group.
+Creating a new item with the hamburger icon + "Insert New" from **within a group** will create a new item **below and outside** of the group.
 See example below:

 First, we add an input of type `text`.